dcmeglio/hubitat-packagemanager/README.md

  Within the root of the JSON, define the _packageName_ which will be displayed to the user, the _minimumHEVersion_ which is the minimum firmware version supported (use 0 if you support all versions), _author_ to list the author name, and _dateReleased_ to indicate when this release was made.
 There are two optional entries, _licenseFile_ which lets you provide a URL to a license file to be displayed during a new install, and _releaseNotes_ which are displayed during an update so the user knows what has changed.
 The _version_ is one of the most important entries.
 You can either version your entire package as a whole or each individual component.
 Versioning each component is preferred.
 If you are versioning the whole package, specify the version in the root.
 Otherwise specify a version for each app and driver.
 The _Update_ functionality will automatically look for a higher version number (which must be all numeric separated by dots) to detect a version.
 [SemVer](https://semver.org/) is a great versioning system that will work with this system.

  Next, if your package includes apps, create an array called _apps_.
-Each app consists of an _id_ which is a GUID, a _name_ which is the name of the app, and _location_ which specifies a URL where the Groovy file for the app will be found.
+Each app consists of an _id_ which is a GUID, a _name_ which is the name of the app, a _namespace_ which must match the namespace of the app, and _location_ which specifies a URL where the Groovy file for the app will be found.
 Additionally, you can specify two boolean values.
 If the app is required, set _required_ to true.
 If it is optional, set _required_ to false.
 Optional apps will allow the user to choose whether or not to install them when adding the package.
 Finally, if the app requires OAuth access, set _oauth_ to true, otherwise set it to false.

   Finally, if your package includes drivers, create an array called _drivers_.
-Each driver consists of an _id_ which is a GUID, a _name_ which is the name of the driver, and _location_ which specifies a URL where the Groovy file for the driver will be found.
+Each driver consists of an _id_ which is a GUID, a _name_ which is the name of the driver, a _namespace_ which must match the namespace of the driver, and _location_ which specifies a URL where the Groovy file for the driver will be found.
 Additionally, you can specify a boolean value to indicate if the driver is required. set _required_ to true if required, or if it is optional, set _required_ to false.
 Below is an example of a package manifest:

  #### Example
  ```json